ietf-wg-cellar/matroska-specification/notes.md

 The data start at Octet 5, so the size of each frame is (2405 - 5) / 3 = 800.

+### Laced Frames Timestamp

+A Block only contains a single timestamp value.
+But when lacing is used, it contains more than one frame.
+Each frame originally has its own timestamp, or Presentation Timestamp (PTS).
+That timestamp applies to the first frame in the lace.

+In the lace, each frame after the first one has an undertermined timestamp.
+But each of these frames **MUST** be contiguous -- i.e. the decoded data **MUST NOT** contain any gap between them.
+If there is a gap in the stream, the frames around the gap **MUST NOT** be in the same Block.

+Lacing is only useful for small contiguous data to save space.
+This is usually the case for audio tracks and not the case for video -- which use a lot of data -- or subtitle tracks -- which have long gaps.
+For audio, there is usually a fixed output sampling frequency for the whole track.
+So the decoder should be able to recover the timestamp of each sample, knowing each output sample is contiguous with a fixed frequency.
+For subtitles this is usually not the case so lacing **SHOULD NOT** be used.

 ## SimpleBlock Structure

 The `SimpleBlock` is inspired by the Block structure; see (#block-structure).